Skip to content

 Description

 Arbitrage opportunities.
-Pass spot-perp (default) or cross-exchange as the first argument.
-Rows are sorted by highest APR by default; override with --sort FIELD (prefix with - for descending; other useful fields: netApr, cumRate7d, spreadRate).
-Filter with --exchange and --direction (all, long, short) and cap with --limit N.
+Pass spot-perp (default), cross-exchange, dated-basis, calendar-spread, perp-dated, or spot-transfer as the first argument.
+Rows are sorted by the product's primary return field by default; override with --sort FIELD (prefix with - for descending).
+Filter spot-perp rows with --exchange and --direction; filter scanner products with --coin, --exchanges, --min-apr, --min-oi-usd, --min-depth-usd, --notional, and --limit.

 sharpe arb spot-perp # top opportunities by APR (default)